bhumukul-raj/ollama-ai-assistant-project/docs/user-guide/getting-started.md

 Now that you're familiar with the basics, you might want to explore:

-- [Using the Chat Interface](chat-interface.md) for more advanced chat features
+- [Enhanced User Experience](enhanced-user-experience.md) for more advanced features
-- [Code Analysis](code-analysis.md) for detailed information on code analysis
-- [Code Improvement](code-improvement.md) for tips on getting better code suggestions
 - [Configuration](configuration.md) for customizing the AI Assistant